 Water-based enamel paints absorb humidity and moisture and therefore a complete drying out of the wall before the application is not needed.

 Oil-based enamel paints are thick and give a sticky feeling.
-Professional painters take time to apply due to its peculiar nature.
-It tends to give a foul smell and can cause headaches and irritations to people who are sensitive.
+Professional painters take time to apply due to their peculiar nature.
+It tends to give a foul smell and can cause headaches and irritations to sensitive people.
 The cleaning up process after application requires thinners for the mess.
 The brushes need hard thinners to be cleaned for the next painting process.

 Water-based paint can be applied easily and the process is much faster.
 As it contains less VOC, hence its smell is not at all harsh.
 The cleaning process is much easier as water can be used for strains.

 Where to Use Oil-based Enamel?

-Oil-based enamel paints contain flammable solvents and can be used for interior walls as it can break on exposure to UV light.
-Though oil-based enamel can yellow down in a few years’ time.
+Oil-based enamel paints contain flammable solvents and can be used for interior walls as they can break on exposure to UV light.
+Though oil-based enamel can yellow down in a few years.

 Where to Use Water-based Enamel?

-Water-based enamel paints are non-flammable can be good amazingly for external walls as it absorbs humidity and moisture in the air and is resistant to UV light.
-Water-based enamel paint does not yellow down in a few years’ time.
+Water-based enamel paints are non-flammable and can be good amazingly for external and internal walls as it absorbs humidity and moisture in the air and is resistant to UV light.
+Water-based enamel paint does not yellow down in a few years.